lancelet/space-workshop/README.md

 For an early example, take a look at [`AGC.hs`](https://github.com/lancelet/space-workshop/blob/485a047ab5f16d3f07330fa10cd58bfea87c5c9f/src/LunarAscent2/AGC.hs#L36), which is a transcription into Haskell of the Apollo Lunar Ascent guidance program, complete with type-safe units.

-The figure below shows the output from the Lunar Ascent simulation code (with text annotations added manually afterwards):
+The figure below shows the output from the Lunar Ascent simulation code.
+The ascent and coasting trajectories are both fully computed by the existing code.
+The text annotations were added manually afterwards:
 ![lunar-ascent](https://raw.githubusercontent.com/lancelet/space-workshop/master/lunar-ascent.png)

 This shows the "quick, early takeoff" trajectory that was programmed by default into the Apollo Guidance Computer.
 Normally the astronaut would customize the parameters for appropriate CSM rendezvous.
 The equations and general reference for this guidance algorithm were obtained from: